PowerLedger/powr/docs/src/terminology.md

 ## BPF loader

-The Solana program that owns and loads [BPF](developing/on-chain-programs/overview#berkeley-packet-filter-bpf) smart contract programs, allowing the program to interface with the runtime.
+The Powerledger program that owns and loads [BPF](developing/on-chain-programs/overview#berkeley-packet-filter-bpf) smart contract programs, allowing the program to interface with the runtime.

 ## client

-A computer program that accesses the Solana server network [cluster](#cluster).
+A computer program that accesses the Powerledger server network [cluster](#cluster).

 ## cluster